-14 When committee is chosen [SM, s 13]
+12 When committee is chosen [SM, s 13]

-- (1) The choosing of the members of the committee must happen at each annual general meeting of the body corporate. - (2) Also, members of the committee may be chosen other than at an annual general meeting if they are chosen under subdivision 2 or 4. - (3) Subsection (1) does not apply for an annual general meeting if, when the annual general meeting is held- - (a) there are only 2 lots included in the community titles scheme, and the 2 lots are in identical ownership; or - (b) there are only 2 lots included in the scheme, and the 2 lots are in different ownership; or
+- (1) The choosing of the members of the committee must happen at each annual general meeting of the body corporate. - (2) Subsection (1) does not apply for an annual general meeting if, when the annual general meeting is held-

-- (c) there are 3 or more lots included in the scheme, and all of the lots are in identical ownership; or - (d) there are 3 or more lots included in the scheme, and there are only 2 different owners for all the lots. - (4) If subsection (3)(a) or (c) applies, the committee is a committee of 1 consisting of the individual who is the owner, or the nominee of the owner, of the lots, and the individual holds all the executive positions on the committee. - (5) If subsection (3)(b) or (d) applies, the committee consists of 2 individuals who are owners, or the nominees of owners, of lots, and they must decide between themselves which of the executive member positions of the committee each is to hold (and, if they can not agree, the positions of the executive members are jointly held by both of them). - (6) Subsections (4) and (5) do not apply to the scheme if, at an annual general meeting, the body corporate engages under part 5 a body corporate manager to carry out the functions of a committee and each executive member of a committee.
+- (a) there are only 2 lots included in the community titles scheme, and the 2 lots are in identical ownership; or - (b) there are only 2 lots included in the scheme, and the 2 lots are in different ownership; or - (c) there are 3 or more lots included in the scheme, and all of the lots are in identical ownership; or - (d) there are 3 or more lots included in the scheme, and there are only 2 different owners for all the lots. - (3) If subsection (2)(a) or (c) applies, the committee is a committee of 1 consisting of the individual who is the owner, or the nominee of the owner, of the lots, and the individual holds all the executive positions on the committee. - (4) If subsection (2)(b) or (d) applies, the committee consists of 2 individuals who are owners, or the nominees of owners, of lots, and they must decide between themselves which of the executive member positions of the committee each is to hold (and, if they can not agree, the positions of the executive members are jointly held by both of them).

-When committee may be chosen if previous committee was formed under s 14(4) [SM, s 14]
+When committee may be chosen if previous committee was formed under s 12(3) [SM, s 14]

-- (1) If, when the first annual general meeting of the body corporate is held, the committee is formed under section 14(4), a subsequent committee may be chosen at an extraordinary general meeting held before the next annual general meeting after the first annual general meeting. - (2) This subdivision applies to the extraordinary general meeting as if it were the next annual general meeting after the first annual general meeting.
+- (1) If, when the first annual general meeting of the body corporate is held, the committee is formed under section 12(3), a subsequent committee may be chosen at an extraordinary general meeting held before the next annual general meeting after the first annual general meeting. - (2) This subdivision applies to the extraordinary general meeting as if it were the next annual general meeting after the first annual general meeting.

-16 Election of committee [SM, s 15]
+14 Election of committee [SM, s 15]

-(1) The members of the committee must be chosen by an election conducted in accordance with sections 17 to 28, unless the body corporate decides by special resolution that the members are to be elected in another way.
+(1) The members of the committee must be chosen by election.